fengtality/humminglend/README.md

-# compound-bot
+# humminglend
-A lending bot for Compound Finance that helps you maximize interest earned
+A lending bot that maximizes the interest you earn from decentralized lending protocols like Compound Finance